LordRusk/gocaudices/readme.md

 Dwmblocks in incredibly poorly written, it gets the job done, but not very well.
 I wrote this alternative to be simple, fast, and elegant.

 ## Example
-I've left an example of a normal `blocks.h` config file, and the equivalent `blocks.go` found in the file of the same name.
+I've left an example of a normal `blocks.h` config file that works with [my dotfiles](https://github.com/lordrusk/artixdwm)

 ## How-To

 - Configure gocaudices

 Gocaudices can be configured through adding `Blocks` in the `blocks.go` file.
-Add individual scripts, their update intriguers (0 means it will only update on signal), and their update signals.
+Add individual scripts or commands, their update intriguers (0 means it will only update on signal), and their update signals.

 - Update a module